 Consolidate your shipments

 What’s better than saving money on an LTL freight shipment?
 Eliminating a shipment altogether.
-Through consolidation, shipments that are all heading to the same terminal over a period of time can be combined into one single load.
+Through consolidation, shipments that are all heading to the same terminal over a period of time can be combined into one truckload shipment.
 If shipments aren’t time sensitive you can send more products in a single shipment, but less often.
 With it being significantly cheaper to ship nine pallets once a week than it is to ship three pallets three times a week, as well as the reduction to handling, transit times and other charges, consolidation has great potential to reduce costs.

 What’s more, consolidating LTL shipments creates the potential to transition multiple LTL shipments into a single FTL shipment, reducing costs even further.
+And while all of this can be done manually, leveraging a transport management system that’s capable of identifying these savings opportunities can eliminate much of the guesswork involved.

 Take advantage of zone skipping

 When consolidating parcel shipments, LTL freight savings can be increased even further through zone skipping.
 Zone skipping is an industry technique that lets shippers combine many individual packages that would otherwise be sent individually across long distances into a single shipment.
-These packages are then sent via LTL freight across multiple zones — like from the East Coast to the West Coast — where they arrive at a sorting facility before completing their journey to their final destination.
+These packages are then sent via an LTL freight service across multiple zones — like from the East Coast to the West Coast — where they arrive at a sorting facility before completing their journey to their final destination.
 This technique allows shippers to take advantage of local rather than national freight rates.
 So instead of charging rates for each parcel over every zone, you are charged for the pallet at a lower LTL freight rate, and then a more affordable parcel rate during the last-mile phase.

 Zone skipping also carries additional benefits like fewer transit and sorting related damages, more predictable timelines and improved tracking for customers, and in many cases, faster transit times than sending each parcel individually.